kklamberty/3601-iteration-template-from-subrepos/database/README.md

 # 3601-database

-This is used as a sub repo in https://github.com/kklamberty/3601-iteration-template-from-subrepos.git and in https://github.com/kklamberty/3601-backend-lab-from-subrepos.git
+This is used as a sub repo in [Iteration Template from sub repos](https://github.com/kklamberty/3601-iteration-template-from-subrepos.git) and in [Backend Lab from sub repos](https://github.com/kklamberty/3601-backend-lab-from-subrepos.git)